Andhra Pradesh Reorganisation Act, 2014

 An earlier version of the bill, Andhra Pradesh Reorganisation Act, 2013, was rejected by the Andhra Pradesh Legislative Assembly on 30 January 2014.
 The 2014 bill was passed in the Lok Sabha on 18 February 2014 and in the Rajya Sabha on 20 February 2014.
-The bill was attested by the President of India, Pranab Mukherjee on 1 March 2014 and published in the official Gazette on 2 March 2014, where as 2 June 2014 is the 'appointed day' according to the act.
+The bill was attested by the President of India, Pranab Mukherjee on 1 March 2014 and published in the official Gazette on 2 March 2014, whereas 2 June 2014 is the 'appointed day' according to the act.
 The new states were created on 2 June 2014.

 Legislative history

 The Union Cabinet formed a Group of Ministers (GoM) committee in August 2013 led by the Union Home Minister, Sushil Kumar Shinde to look into the suitability of a division of Andhra Pradesh.
 The members included the Finance Minister, P. Chidambaram, Health Minister Ghulam Nabi Azad, Petroleum Minister & Natural Gas Minister Veerappa Moily, Union Rural Development Minister Jairam Ramesh and minister of state in PMO Narayanaswamy.
 It also took the Srikrishna committee on Telangana into account.

 A no-confidence motion against the Congress government was submitted to the speaker of the house Meira Kumari by Congress MPs from Andhra Pradesh making the sitting government a minority government was rejected by the speaker.
 Amidst a lot of protest in the Lok Sabha (the lower house of the Parliament of India), the bill was introduced by the speaker Meira Kumar at 12:00 pm on 13 February 2014.
 During this time, there was a lot of shouting of slogans and disruption of proceedings by the Seemandhra (non-Telangana) MPs in the parliament who were determined to stop the bill.
-The Indian National Congress party MP's attacked the anti-Telangana protestors, and the MP Lagadapati Rajagopal used pepper spray in the parliament.
+The Indian National Congress MPs attacked the anti-Telangana protestors, and the MP Lagadapati Rajagopal used pepper spray in the parliament.
 Later he said he was attacked by some Congress MPs from other states and had to use it in self-defense.
 The parliament was then adjourned at 12:05 pm to 02:00 pm.

 The leader of the opposition in the Lok Sabha Sushma Swaraj said she did not know if the bill was introduced.
-On 18 February 2014, the Telangana Bill was passed by the Voice Vote in the Lok Sabha with support from the Bharatiya Janata Party (BJP) while the live telecast of the House was cut off and the doors and galleries were sealed.
+On 18 February 2014, the Telangana Bill was passed by a voice vote in the Lok Sabha with support from the Bharatiya Janata Party (BJP) while the live telecast of the House was cut off and the doors and galleries were sealed.
 The Seemandhra leaders accused the United Progressive Alliance government of having taken it up for electoral gains and said it was a "black day" for the Indian parliament.

 On 20 February, the Telangana bill was passed by the Rajya Sabha (the higher house of parliament) with support from the BJP.
 MPs from various parties asked for division but it was rejected by the speaker.
 Finally, the bill was passed by a voice vote.

 The bill received the assent of the President and published in the Gazette on 1 March 2014.